BFarkascode/STM32_SCREEN_ref_pro/README.md

 - How to set up TouchGFX with SPI Displays || ILI9341 - YouTube
 - TouchGFX on a custom made low cost board with the ILI9341 controller over SPI – HELENTRONICA

-It is also a good idea to familiarise oneself with the ICs and hardware elements available on our DISCO board.
-I don’t share the datasheets and the refmans here, but we have:
+It is also a good idea to familiarise oneself with the ICs and hardware elements we will be using on the DISCO board.
+I don’t share the datasheets and the refmans here, but we have the following ICs:
-- STM32F429ZI_DISCO schematic
 - STM32F249ZI MCU (datasheet and refman both needed)
 - FRIDA_LCD_FRD240C48003-B screen
 - ILI9341 screen driver